lidofinance/lido-python/README.md

 - lido.fetch_and_validate() -> operator_data - combines fetching operator data and running all validations on it - useful when you would be running all validations on data anyway

-- lido.get_stats() -> stats - fetches various constants from Lido contract, but you can even pass a list of functions to fetch eg get_stats([isStopped])
+- lido.get_stats() -> stats - fetches various constants from Lido contract, but you can even pass a list of functions to fetch eg get_stats(["isStopped"])

 You can mix and match these functions, but make sure to use get_operators_data() first.